 CIN is usually evident on Pap tests, but about 50% of patients with cervical cancer have not had a Pap test for ≥ 10 yr.
 Patients at highest risk are the least likely to obtain regular preventive health care and to be tested regularly.

-Cancers are clinically staged based on biopsy, physical examination, and chest x-ray results (see Table 7: Gynecologic Tumors: Clinical Staging of Cervical Carcinoma*).
+Cancers are clinically staged based on biopsy, physical examination, and chest x-ray results (see see Clinical Staging of Cervical Carcinoma).
 If the stage is > IB1, CT or MRI of the abdomen and pelvis is typically done to identify metastases, although results are not used for staging.
-If MRI and CT are not available, cystoscopy, sigmoidoscopy, and IV urography, when clinically indicated, may be used for staging.
+PET with CT (PET/CT) is being used more commonly to check for spread beyond the cervix.
+If PET/CT, MRI, or CT is not available, cystoscopy, sigmoidoscopy, and IV urography, when clinically indicated, may be used for staging.